-It is not news that chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL) patients have greatly benefited from breakthroughs in understanding the disease’s biology and the resulting new targeted therapies.
+It is not news that chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL / SLL) patients have greatly benefited from breakthroughs in understanding the disease’s biology and the resulting new targeted therapies that have been developed.
 These include three BTK inhibitors (ibrutinib, acalabrutinib, and zanubrutinib), one BCL-2 inhibitor (venetoclax), and new monoclonal antibodies-especially obinutuzumab.
 These medications have revolutionized and radically improved outcomes.
-Those with CLL/SLL are the grateful beneficiaries of this recent “Golden Age.”
+Those with CLL / SLL are the grateful beneficiaries of this recent “Golden Age.”

-Many of the indications for these novel therapies also reached patients sooner than they usually would have through a special FDA program known as Accelerated Approval.
+Many of the indications for these novel therapies also reached patients sooner than they usually would have through a special FDA process known as the Accelerated Approval Program.

 The financial rewards and risks for the companies involved in drug development can be enormous, as is well outlined in Nathan Vardi’s book, For Blood and Money: Billionaires, Biotech, and the Quest for a Blockbuster Drug that gives a close-up review of the approval journey of ibrutinib and acalabrutinib.
 (It is not often I get to reference a book where I am one of the characters).